Do your bit for dark skies

 Better still it is something that everyone can help achieve.
 Here's how you can celebrate our incredible night landscapes and help retain our dark skies...

 One positive thing about light pollution is that solutions can be found, and every single one of us can do something to help minimise lighting on our coast.
-Have a look at the Pledge sheet to see what you might be able to do.
-Then complete the form to list those you will try to do over the next 12 months and send it back to us.
+Have a look at or print off our '10 ways..' list below to see what you might be able to do.
 We would be interested to hear how you get on.
-Either email us email@example.com or share on social media
+Either email us firstname.lastname@example.org or share on social media #NorfolkDarkSkiesChampion #NorfolkCoastDarkSkies

-1. Firstly, get out there and enjoy the night skies!
+1. Find out what the fuss is about - get out there and enjoy the night skies for yourself!

-The Norfolk Coast boasts numerous places where, on a clear night you can observe the Milky Way and countless constellations.
-Visit our two Dark Sky Discovery Sites at Wiveton Down and Kelling Heath Holiday Park which possess some of the most pristine night skies in the country.
+The Norfolk Coast boasts lots of places where you can see Milky Way and countless constellations.
+Visit our Dark Sky Discovery Sites which have some of the most pristine night skies in the country or just go for a stroll after sunset to experience the sights and sounds of the coast after dark.

 2. Light only what needs lighting